 Sam Bankman Fried Speaks to the NYT and David Icke Explains the Anti Human Agenda

-On today’s episode of The Backstory, host Lee Stranahan discussed current events including Putin commenting that the special military operation in Ukraine...
-29.11.2022, Sputnik International
+On today’s episode of The Backstory, host Lee Stranahan discussed current events including Twitter changing its COVID-19 policy, and psychological issues...
+30.11.2022, Sputnik International

 the backstory